Don't give up, take up!

 - Make sure you check out our Mind, Body, Media hub for a collection of free resources from Open University academics to ensure the wellbeing of you and your family.

 Maybe you want to give something back to the community this year, or help an individual?
-Take a look at our free badged open course on volunteering, our article and video series on homelessness, and our interactive to help others stay safe online.
+Take a look at our free badged open course on volunteering and our interactive to help others stay safe online.

 This free course, Introducing the voluntary sector, will guide you through some of the distinctive features and values of the voluntary sector, how organisations are funded and involve volunteers and other ‘stakeholders’ in their work.
 It will also provide you with knowledge and skills you can apply to your own work or volunteering as well as your everyday life.Learn more ❯Introducing the voluntary sector